ChatKitty/chatkitty-api-docs/source/web/index.html.md

 If you no longer wish to receive events with a channel event listener, deregister it by calling the `ChannelEventListenerRegistration.deregister()` method on `ChannelEventListenerRegistration` object returned from registering the event listener.

+## Exiting a channel
+If you no longer wish to receive events related to a channel you must exit the channel.

+Exit a channel by calling the `ChatKitty.exitChannel(Channel, ChatKittyCallback<ExitChannelResult>)` method.

 # Messages
 Users send messages through your application and administrators can send messages through the Platform API.